-As a rule, in Switzerland, internal investigations do not require the approval of employee representatives or workers' councils.
-As mentioned above, it is also not necessary to inform employees about pending investigations, in particular if the company's interests in keeping the investigation confidential outweigh the employees' interests.
+As a rule, internal investigations in Switzerland do not require the approval of employee representatives or workers' councils.
+It is also not necessary to inform employees about pending investigations, in particular, if the company's interests in keeping the investigation confidential outweigh the employees' interests.
 In our experience, however, it is advisable in many cases to inform employees beforehand.
 They often learn about the investigation themselves anyway and usually consent to it, for example, by granting access to emails and documents.